 Git (and GitHub) Cheat Sheet

-This is based on the very simple, very basic introduction I wrote up after I showed my lab some of the basics of version control (git — in the most simple terms, it is a system to keep track of your code) and a website providing such services (GitHub).
+I wrote a very simple, very basic introduction after I showed my lab some of the basics of version control (git — in the most simple terms, it is a system to keep track of your code) and a website providing such services (GitHub).
 It is meant to be a cheat sheet mnemonic with extra information to help remind them what each of the very basic commands I showed them does.
-Twitter showed extreme appreciation for it — perhaps because many tutorials go a bit like this — so maybe it is useful to a wider audience of newbies not just in my lab.
-Two main assumptions I make are that the reader is interested in maintaining their code and knows what a terminal is, as all the following are meant to be typed into the terminal.
+Twitter showed extreme appreciation for it — perhaps because many tutorials go a bit like this — so maybe it is useful to a wider audience of newbies not just my lab.
+Two main assumptions I make are that the reader is interested in maintaining their code and knows what a terminal is, as all the following commands are meant to be typed into a *nix terminal.
 See this for a tutorial on how to use the command line.

 Create a New Repo